DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-14-submitting-claims-for-funding.md

 - show an autocomplete search from which users can find and select the appropriate accredited provider
 - set-up provider and school relationships during or after onboarding so users only need to select from accredited providers they work with

-We don't need to ask if we know the school only works with one accredited provider.
+We don’t need to ask if we know the school only works with one accredited provider.

 ### Editing and removing a claim